tmr4/T41_Views/README.md

 ## Features

-The app communicates with T41 over USB (SerialUSB1 on Teensy, must select `Dual` or `Triple` USB Type when compiling the [T41 software](https://github.com/tmr4/T41_SDR/tree/dev/v0.1).
+The app communicates with the T41 over USB (SerialUSB1 on Teensy you must select `Dual` or `Triple` USB Type when compiling the [T41 software](https://github.com/tmr4/T41_SDR/tree/dev/v0.1).
 The control app has the following features:

   * Live view of frequency and audio spectrums, S-meter, waterfall, and filter bandwidth
   * Live updates can be paused or started with the button at the lower left of the waterfall